wp-plugins/praybox/readme.txt

 = Support and Requests =

-We respond to all support requests sent in through our PrayBox contact form at: [PrayBox Support](http://www.blazingtorch.com/contact/)
+I respond to all support requests sent in through my PrayBox contact form at: [PrayBox Support](http://www.blazingtorch.com/contact/)

 == Installation ==